 - Let the organiser know you’re vegan – let the person organising the event know that you are vegan unless they already know.
-In many cases they would be more than happy to have something there for you to enjoy so you don’t feel left out.
+In many cases, they would be more than happy to have something there for you to enjoy so you don’t feel left out.
 Anyone with specific allergies or dislikes would let them know, so why can’t you?

 - Invite everyone over to your place – this way you get to control the food and show off how delicious vegan food can really be!

-If you do one of the above suggestions, you should be able to still have a great time in social situations without feeling left out or making a big deal the fact that you’re vegan.
+If you do one of the above suggestions, you should be able to still have a great time in social situations without feeling left out or making a big deal about the fact that you’re vegan.

 Meat is too delicious to give up!

 This is one that I probably hear the most.
-I normally respond with “there are some awesome alternatives to meat these days that taste similar but don’t involve animals.”
+I usually respond with “there are some awesome alternatives to meat these days that taste similar but don’t involve animals.”
 That’s the polite version! 🙂

 People have become addicted to meat, dairy and eggs.
 Just like being addicted to sugar, I’ve heard of people having withdrawals from not having meat every single meal.
-They don’t classify it a complete meal if it doesn’t have any meat.
+They don’t classify it as a complete meal if it doesn’t have any meat.

-With soy being the main substitute for meat in many forms like tofu and tempeh or seitan (which is a wheat gluten product), you can buy sausages, bacon, roasts, fillets and more all made to look, taste and have the same texture as meat but not being meat.
+With soy being the primary substitute for meat in many forms like tofu and tempeh or seitan (which is a wheat gluten product), you can buy sausages, bacon, roasts, fillets and more all made to look, taste and have the same texture as meat but not being meat.
 We personally only eat tofu and tempeh as we don’t like substitutions as they normally have preservatives, numbers and other ingredients that aren’t quite what we want to eat on a regular basis.

 With all those alternatives, you can’t really have that as an excuse in my view!